 The kitchen operated two delivery-only brands from a single location, averaging one hundred seventy to two hundred orders per day.
 Platform visibility was improving, and aggregator representatives encouraged expansion into new locations.

 Despite revenue growth, margins were unstable and operational stress increased with volume.
-These are classic indicators of expansion risk, commonly seen when kitchens scale before stabilising systems, as explained in How to Stabilise Profits Before Scaling.
+These are classic indicators highlighted in this Cloud Kitchen Expansion Loss Prevention Case Study, commonly seen when kitchens scale before stabilising systems, as explained in How to Stabilise Profits Before Scaling.

 The founder initially assumed expansion losses were unavoidable and would be corrected through scale.

 A deeper operational review revealed the opposite: expanding without systems would lock losses into every new outlet.
-This realisation mirrors what many founders experience when growth starts hurting execution, as described in When Growth Is Hurting Your Cloud Kitchen Operations.
+This insight is a key learning from this Cloud Kitchen Expansion Loss Prevention Case Study and mirrors what many founders experience when growth starts hurting execution, as described in When Growth Is Hurting Your Cloud Kitchen Operations.

 Intervention: Expansion Risk Audit